megagonlabs/blue/README.md

 ## build

-Even when running blue locally during development, many components of blue should be run in docker containers.
-It is important to build the various docker images first.
+Even when running blue locally during development, many components of blue should be run as docker containers.
+As such it is important to build the various docker images first.

 ### building agents